DawnVespero/TheBlackSunLodge/Releases/Scatology.md

 ## Recording

-Recording sessions for *The Sewage Worker’s Birthday Party* took place at Britannia row studios
+Recording sessions for *The Sewage Worker’s Birthday Party* took place at Britannia Row Studios in February 1984.
+Additional recording sessions for the album took place over the course of 1984 at Wave Studios and Aosis Studios.[^1]

 Additional recordings from the sessions for the album can be found on the [[Live Coil Archive]]‘s [[Scatology Sessions]] bootleg.